Blog - 04 December 2023

 Even better, multiple providers run school holiday programs at various locations around Australia and include these types of excursions in their plans.
 Typically, there are a mixture of in-house activities (where the focus is on sports, science, music, art and heaps more workshop activities) and adventures (excursions to fun and educational attractions).

-You don’t have to be at work to take advantage of holiday clubs either - they are about providing access to lots of fun activities that aren’t always easy to organise at home.
+You don’t have to be at work to take advantage of school holiday clubs either - they are about providing access to lots of fun activities that aren’t always easy to organise at home.

 At Rocketeers, we have loads of experience running school holiday and vacation care programs at locations across Australia.